dream-num/univer/README.md

 - `vi-VN`
 - `fa-IR`

-`zh-CN` and `en-US` are officially supported, while the others are contributed by the community.
+`zh-CN` and `en-US` are officially supported, while the others are contributed and maintained by the community.

 You can add the language you want by [Using Custom Locales](https://univer.ai/guides/sheet/getting-started/i18n#using-custom-locales).
 You can also help us add new language support by referring to the [contribution guide](./CONTRIBUTING.md).